Losing your laptop is a costly inconvenience at best, and a significant threat to your digital security at worst.

 If you have autofill enabled in your web browsers, all a thief need do to access your accounts is open that browser.
 Turn off automatic sign-in options and delete your saved passwords.

 To do this in Chrome, go to chrome://settings/passwords and toggle off Auto Sign-in.
-You can also clear your browsing data (opens in new tab) to remove saved logins from any devices that sync with your Google account and sign out of Chrome remotely (opens in new tab).
-Firefox (opens in new tab) and Safari (opens in new tab) have similar options in their preferences and settings menus.
+You can also clear your browsing data to remove saved logins from any devices that sync with your Google account and sign out of Chrome remotely.
+Firefox and Safari have similar options in their preferences and settings menus.

 You should also remove all saved payment information from your online e-commerce accounts, such as Amazon.